Nem3sisX/Nem3sisX/README.md

 Looks like you have stumbled upon my GitHub profile.
 My name is Shresth Rana and I'm a Computer Science Junior based out of New Delhi, India.

-Shoot me a <a class="github-button" href="https://github.com/Nem3sisX" data-color-scheme="no-preference: dark; light: dark; dark: dark;" aria-label="Follow @Nem3sisX on GitHub">Follow @Nem3sisX</a> , I'll have a look at your profile and it would be amazing to see your interesting projects.
+Shoot me a follow, I'll have a look at your profile and it would be amazing to see your interesting projects.
 Feel free to have a look at my repositories down below, maybe you'll find something you like.

 <p align="center">
  <img src="https://media.giphy.com/media/gj63CIa513BqQahEch/giphy.gif" width="150">